UVADS/DS1001/README.md

 ## A few policies that govern the class
 Attendance:
 * Lecture: Every student is responsible for the material covered in lecture.
-Attendence during lecture is expected and the material is integrated with the READ/LABS assignments that week and CASE Study assignments for that module.
+Attendance during lecture is expected and the material is integrated with the READ/LABS assignments that week and CASE Study assignments for that module.
 On Tuesdays READ & LABS assignments will be reviewed.
 On Thursdays we will preview Friday's lab to show the connection between lecture and lab.
 In the event of a missed class we strongly advise reviewing the material before the next lab period (a friend's notes, office hours, etc.).

 * Lab assignments can only be completed in class on Friday (there is often special equipment and the need for a partner).
 There is a lab makeup day on the final Friday of classes during the normal lab times.
 No excuse is needed for a missed lab, you are already granted permission to make it up on makeup day.